Giabaoproo347/angular9-drag-drop-tree-menu/README.md

 This method accepts a TreeModel and adds it as a child of the parent or as a sibling (depends on which controller this was called - branch controller or a leaf controller).

-### changeNodeId - changes node's id
+### changeNodeId - changes node's mnuItemId

 ```typescript
 oopNodeController.changeNodeId(10);
 ```

-This method can change a node's id.
-When the user creates a node from node's menu you will access the new node after it's created and this method will provide a way to change the node's id.
+This method can change a node's mnuItemId.
+When the user creates a node from node's menu you will access the new node after it's created and this method will provide a way to change the node's mnuItemId.

 ### reloadChildren - loads async children once more